axonivy/dev.axonivy.com/src/app/pages/news/11.1/04-azure.md

 Azure AD gets even more support.
-Now you can also synchronize user properties from Azure Active Directory with Axon Ivy user properties, let's say the phone number or the departement where you user is working.
+Now you can also synchronize user properties from Azure Active Directory with Axon Ivy user properties, let's say the phone number or the departement where your user is working.

-Furthemore, you also can now inspect all role mappings in the configuration view of Azure Active Directory.
+Furthermore, you also can now inspect all role mappings in the configuration view of Azure Active Directory.

 <div class="short-links">